 Overview

 Claude Code connects to MCP servers declared in settings.json.
 Once connected, the server’s tools appear alongside built-in tools and Claude can call them in any turn.
 The pattern rule is: prefer MCP tools over Bash when the integration will be used across sessions.
 A one-off gh invocation is fine; recurring GitHub operations belong in the GitHub MCP server.
+Use the GitHub-maintained github/github-mcp-server, not the archived @modelcontextprotocol/server-github npm package.
 See mcp-servers for designing servers; this page covers the Claude Code client configuration.

 Declare MCP servers in settings.json